 To Prevent Attacks: Calf stretches done regularly help the muscle to lengthen and can reduce the prevalence of calf cramps.
 Visit the calf stretches section for a range of exercises that can help

-Massage can help during an attack of cramp to help relax the muscles.
-It helps to increase the blood flow to muscles which brings with it oxygen and nutrients.
+Massage can help during an attack of calf cramps to help relax the muscles.
+Massage helps to increase the blood flow to muscles which brings with it oxygen and nutrients.
 During an episode of cramp, massage should be done gently so as not to induce further spasm.

 People who suffer from frequent bouts of cramp may find it helpful to have sports massages to help stretch the muscle and relieve tension and tightness in the calf muscles.
 Please be aware, sports massages should not be done until at least 48 hours after an injury else there is a risk of further damage.